manrueda/lokijs-datagrid/README.md

 * isNullOrUndefined: This string is going to be inserted in the cell if the value is null or undefined.
 Can be HTML (Only form boolean type data)
 * filter: Defines if the column is filterable or not
 * template: Function that will be called on every cell render.
 Only need to return the string to be inserted in the cell.
 The function have 2 parameters, the first is the value of the cell and the second is the column schema.
+* visible: Define fi the column is visible or not.

 #### options
 Object with a mix of properties